Dynamic interactions and equilibrium configurations of pulses in the two-dimensional complex quintic Ginzburg-Landau equation: Introduction

 \section{Introduction}

 Interest in the existence and interaction of spatially localized structures in physical systems is vast; see for instance the various reviews~\cite{knobloch2015spatial,knobloch2008spatially,Malomed2022,bramburger2025localizedpatterns}.
 One of the most common localized structures to be observed in these systems is the soliton or pulse, also known as a spot.
 Such structures have a central peak surrounded by exponentially decaying tails back to the background state, and have been observed in a variety of systems such as vibrating granular materials \cite{umbanhowar1996}, shear flows \cite{duguet2009,schneider2010}, neural networks \cite{laing2002,laing2003}, crime hot-spots in criminological models \cite{lloyd2013}, solitons in nonlinear optics \cite{vladimirov2002,ackemann2009} and ferrofluids \cite{richter2005,lloyd2015}.
 These localized pulse solutions occur in systems due to balances between nonlinear effects and either, dissipation or dispersion \cite{ablowitz1991,aranson2002}.
 These structures have also been extensively studied mathematically using canonical differential equations such as the Swift-Hohenberg equation \cite{burke2006,lloyd2009}, the Ginzburg-Landau equation \cite{sakaguchi2001,ZelMiel09,rossides2023}, the nonlinear Schr{\"o}dinger equation \cite{rogers2012,choudhuri2016}, the Klein-Gordon equation \cite{perel2003} and the Kadomtsev-Petviashvili equation \cite{whang2016} to name a few.
 When these pulses are sufficiently separated, then their dynamics are solely due to their individual construction, however as the distance between the pulses reduces they begin to interact via their exponential tails forming so-called {\it coherent structures} or {\it clusters} \cite{tlidi1994,vladimirov2001,vladimirov2002,Turaev07}.
-The main focus of this paper is to investigate the possible dynamics of these interactions in the two-dimensional quintic complex Ginzburg-Landau equation.
+If the pulses become closer still, then the interacting dynamics become strong, and the pulses can behave like elastic objects or even collide.
+A collision between pulses can lead to annihilation, merging into a single spot, or even more general complex dynamics such as spatiotemporal chaos \cite{nishiura2001,nishiura2003,nishiura2003chaos,nishiura2005}.
+The main focus of this paper is to investigate the possible dynamics of weakly interacting pulses in the two-dimensional quintic complex Ginzburg-Landau equation.

 As the magnitude of the nonlinear interaction between pulses is exponentially small with respect to their separation distance, numerically calculating their interaction dynamics is highly challenging.
 Direct numerical methods are usually ineffective due to the fact that the interactions are small and the time-scales are typically long, leaving the integration scheme prone to numerical round-off errors.
 A more effective numerical scheme to investigate these delicate dynamics was first investigated by \cite{rossides2023} and was based on the so-called {\it centre-manifold reduction} approach \cite{ei2002,Bjorn02,ZelMiel09}.
 The approach is valid for any dissipative partial differential equation of the form